How to avoid relationship arguments

 We all know the couple who bickers over dinner, bringing up old incidents or accusing their partner of “always” being a certain way.
 Some of us know the couple who yells over each other until they’re loud enough to wake the neighbors – but what if that couple is you?

-There is a difference between an argument and a productive conversation – and only productive conversations will actually resolve your relationship issues.
 If you find yourself constantly bickering about the same topics or having loud fights and saying things you don’t mean, you may be stuck in harmful patterns of communication.
-You need to learn how to avoid arguments and turn them into productive conversations instead.
+You need to learn how to avoid arguments in a relationship and turn them into productive conversations instead.

 Want to stop arguing with your loved one?Achieve peace and camaraderie